KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

 To perform the generation of friend trees locally, use

-- ``--CROWNFriends-workflow local --CROWNRun-workflow local``: This option can be used to run the production locally.
+- ``--CROWNFriends-workflow local``: This option can be used to run the production locally.
 This is useful for debugging purposes if the batch system is currently not available.
 However, be aware, that this option should only run with a limited amount of workers and samples since it is very easy to overload the local machine.

 Production of friend trees with additional friends as input